 7. Bags and puffiness under the eyes:

 Bags and general puffiness under the eyes seems to be a common issue and annoyance for countless individuals.
 Many people relate it to being overly tired; however, there is actually a deeper root to this undesirable symptom.
 Bags under the eyes are a clear indication of low kidney and/or adrenal energy.
 This can be caused by many things including chronic stress, burnt out adrenals, long-term sleep disorder, excessive caffeine intake, genetics, high blood pressure, or diabetes.
 Treatment will vary due to the specific cause for that individual.
 There are several herbs that focus on the health of the kidneys including punarnava and gokshura, and the adrenals such as tulsi, licorice, ashwagandha, and bala.
 These can be taken while also focusing on a proper diet and lifestyle regimen and, of course, removing the cause.

 If there is puffiness over the top eyelid, this is an indication of low liver energy.
 This can indicate a current liver issue, but also may be a pre-symptom of a future liver disorder.
 Therefore, if an individual is experiencing this puffiness, appropriate treatment to heal and strengthen the liver should be administered as soon as possible.

 9. Prominent blood vessels on the temples:

-When you see an individual with their blood vessels popping out over the temporal region of the forehead, this is showing a tendency of high blood pressure or hypertension.
+When you see an individual with blood vessels popping out over the temporal region of the forehead, this is showing a tendency of high blood pressure or hypertension.
 This is often a Pitta issue that is caused by excessive stress and anger (which leads to high blood pressure).
-Therefore healing these emotions and treating the overall Pitta in the body and mind will help to reduce the high blood pressure and reduce the bulging of the blood vessels.
+Therefore, healing these emotions and treating the overall Pitta in the body and mind will help to reduce high blood pressure and reduce the bulging of the blood vessels.